-In some cases, other local treatments, such as photodynamic therapy (PDT), laser therapy, or brachytherapy may be useful alternatives to surgery for stage 0 cancers.
-If you are truly stage 0, these treatments will probably cure you.
+In some cases, other local treatments, such as photodynamic therapy (PDT), laser therapy, or brachytherapy may be alternatives to surgery for stage 0 cancers.
+If your cancer is truly stage 0, these treatments should cure you.

 If you have stage I NSCLC, surgery may be the only treatment you need.
 The tumor may be removed either by taking out one lung lobe (lobectomy) or by taking out a smaller piece of a lung (sleeve resection, segmentectomy, or wedge resection).
 At least some lymph nodes within the lung and outside the lung in the mediastinum will be removed to check them for cancer cells.

 Segmentectomy or wedge resection is recommended only for treating the smallest stage I cancers (those less than 2 cm across) and for patients with other medical conditions that make removing the entire lobe dangerous.
-This stage is most suited for video-assisted thoracic surgery (VATS).
 It is not yet clear that this type of surgery is as good as removing the whole lung, even for these small tumors.
-This is being studied right now in a clinical trial.
-Until the results of this study are known, most surgeons believe it is better to perform a lobectomy if the patient can tolerate it, as it offers the best chance for cure.
+This is now being studied.
+Until the results are known, most surgeons believe it is better to do a lobectomy if the patient can tolerate it, as it offers the best chance for cure.

-For some people with stage I NSCLC that has a higher risk of coming back (based on size, location, or other factors), adjuvant chemotherapy after surgery may lower the risk that cancer will return.
-But doctors aren't sure how best to determine in which people the benefits outweigh the downsides, so most don't recommend chemotherapy if it looks like all of the cancer was removed with surgery.
-New lab tests that look at the patterns of certain genes in the cancer cells appear promising and may help with this.
+For people with stage I NSCLC that has a higher risk of coming back (based on size, location, or other factors), adjuvant chemotherapy after surgery may lower the risk that cancer will return.
+But doctors aren’t always sure how to determine which people are likely to be helped by chemo.
+New lab tests that look at the patterns of certain genes in the cancer cells may help with this.
 Studies are now under way to see if these tests are accurate.
 Recent studies suggest that patients whose tumors are greater than 4 cm in size might benefit from adjuvant chemotherapy.

-After surgery, if the pathology report shows that there were cancer cells at the edge of the surgery specimen.
-This means that some cancer may have been left behind), a second surgery to try to ensure that all the cancer has been removed.
+After surgery, if the pathology report shows that there were cancer cells at the edge of the surgery specimen (meaning that some cancer may have been left behind), a second surgery might be done to try to ensure that all the cancer has been removed.
 (This might be followed by chemotherapy as well.)
 Another option might be to use radiation therapy after surgery.

 If you have serious medical problems that would prevent you from having surgery, you may receive stereotactic body radiation therapy (SBRT) or conventional radiation therapy as your main treatment.
 Radiofrequency ablation (RFA) may be another option if the tumor is small and in the outer part of the lung.

-People who have stage II NSCLC and are healthy enough for surgery usually have the cancer removed by lobectomy, sleeve resection, or, less often, segmentectomy.
+People who have stage II NSCLC and are healthy enough for surgery usually have the cancer removed by lobectomy or sleeve resection.
 Sometimes removing the whole lung (pneumonectomy) is needed.

 Any lymph nodes likely to have cancer in them are also removed.
 The extent of lymph node involvement and whether or not cancer cells are found at the edges of the removed tissues are important factors when planning the next step of treatment.

-After surgery, chemotherapy (with or without radiation therapy) is typically recommended to try to destroy any cancer cells left behind.
-As with stage I cancers, newer lab tests now being studied may allow doctors to tell which patients need this adjuvant treatment and which are less likely to benefit from it.
+After surgery, chemotherapy (with or without radiation therapy) is usually given to try to destroy any cancer cells that might have been left behind.
+As with stage I cancers, newer lab tests now being studied may help doctors find out which patients need this adjuvant treatment and which are less likely to benefit from it.

 If cancer cells are found at the edge of the tissue removed by surgery (meaning that some cancer may have been left behind), chemotherapy and radiation therapy are more likely to be used.
 Or your doctor may recommend a second, more extensive surgery, followed by chemotherapy.

 If you have serious medical problems that would prevent you from having surgery, you may receive only radiation therapy as your main treatment.